Barra do Ribeiro, Rio Grande do Sul, Brazil: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and N. Be careful to choose the necessary kind.
-A lot of adapters that you can buy are simply plug changers and expect your devices to adjust the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types C and N. Check that you pick the necessary kind.
+Most adapters available online are just plugs and require your devices to change the voltage themselves.
+If yours can't do that they could get fried.
+This one should be sufficient for most countries.

 What to wear/what to pack: